 - A separate series of experiments was also performed to evaluate ocular tolerance of OK-101 in rabbits via repeated ocular instillation followed by clinical ophthalmic observations.
 Rabbit ocular tolerance tests on OK-101 showed no adverse signs such as inflammation, chemosis or hyperemia and no signs of local irritation.

-- We completed manufacturing a 25-gram batch of OK-101 drug substance needed for initiating the IND-enabling studies.
+- During the fourth quarter of 2021 we successfully manufactured a 200-gram batch of OK-101 drug substance needed for the IND-enabling studies.

 Summary of OKYO-201 studies during the last year